 Friends of KMS is an email based mailing list for people who want to keep in touch with the Katoomba Men's Shed.
 It is intended for people who are not current members, but support or are interested in the Shed.

 The mailing list is used sparingly, to deliver newsletters and ocassional updates or announcements.
-Subscribers can remove themselves fro the list at any time they choose.
+Subscribers can remove themselves from the list at any time they choose.
 A link to unsubscribe is included on each message.

-The Shed is committed to protecting your privacy and your details are not available to other subscribers and even access within the Shed is limited to those who manage the system.
+KMS is committed to protecting your privacy and your details are not available to other subscribers and even access within the Shed is limited to those who manage the system.

 If you have any problems, Contact the Shed and we will remove your name from the list manually.